lucaminudel/Objects-relationships-Coding-Dojo/README.md

 - use a common interface and if needed the adapter pattern to abstract away differences between different robot parts;
 - pass the dashboard to the robot parts as a visitor in the visitor pattern; let each robot part take care of passing the dashboard to the robot parts directly composed/connected so that the responsibility of navigating the object graph moves from the dashboard functions into each robot part that compose/connects another robot part(s).

 As for the previous exercise, the list below contains all the feature requests to be implemented.
 Implement one feature request at a time, without anticipating the following ones.
-You are encouraged to write unit tests.
 Every feature request should only take few minutes to implement.
-For every new feature request take notes of the difficulties you encountered because of the design.

 **The problem:** We want to model different parts of a robot, compose them in different ways as the robot evolve, and have some features carried out by the composite of robot parts.

-1. **Left arm**
+1. **Right foot**
-  - [x] Implement a robot left arm.
+  - [x] Implement a robot right foot.
-  - [x] The left arm also has a max charge (in Ampere Hour or Ah) of its internal 24KV battery. **No need to expose this a public getter.**
+  - [x] The right foot also has a max charge (in Ampere Hour or Ah) of its internal 24KV battery. **No need to expose this a public getter.**
-  - [x] Finally the left arm also has a current On/Off switch status. **No need to expose this a public getter.**
+  - [x] Finally the right foot also has a current On/Off switch status. **No need to expose this a public getter.**
-  - [ ] FYI left arm and each other robot parts can execute commands specific to that part, their implementation is not requested as part of this exercise.
+  - [ ] FYI right foot and each other robot parts impements commands specific to that part, their implementation is omitted in this exercise.
 2. **Robot bus**
-  - [x] the robot bus is electricity powered.
+  - [x] the robot bus is electricity powered, so it doesn't have a battery and its max charge value.
-  - [x] it has an On/Off status like the left arm.
+  - [x] it has an On/Off status like the right foot.
-  - [x] the left arm is connected to the robot bus.
+  - [x] the right foot is connected to the robot bus.
+Use dependency injection in the robot bus constructor to get reference to the right foot.
+Continue to do the same for the other robot parts in the following step.
-  - [ ] FYI When the robot bus receive a command, the command is sent to the left arm and the other parts connected.
-This  is not implemented as part of this exercise.
+  - [ ] FYI When the robot bus receive a command, the command is sent to the right foot and every other robot parts connected.
+The commands transmission implementation is also omitted in this exercise.
 3. **Right thigh**
-  - [x] the right thigh is connected to the robot bus from which can receive commands.
-  - [x] like the left arm it has an On/Off switch status and the max charge of the internal battery.
+  - [x] like the right foot it has an On/Off switch status and the max charge of the internal battery.
+  - [x] the right thigh is connected to the robot bus.
+  - [ ] you can introduce abstractions to abstract away differences between robot parts, and group them into a collaction of  uniform items.
 4. **Dashboard**
-  - [x] implement a function that navigates the object graph from robot bus and reports the On/Off status of all robot parts, including the robot bus itself, with one line per part and with identation to visualise the tree structure.
+  - [x] implement a function that navigates all the robot parts from robot bus and reports the On/Off status of all robot parts, including the robot bus status itself, with one line per part and with identation to visualise the tree structure.
-  - [x] implement a function that navigates the object graph from robot bus and calculates the total cost to charge all the internal batteries; the cost per 1000 Ah is £0.2
+  - [x] implement a function that navigates the object graph from robot bus and calculates the total cost to re-charge all the internal batteries; the cost per 1000 Ah is £0.2.
+  - [ ] use the visitor pattern and pass around the dashboard object.
+  - [ ] does the collection of robot parts help?
-5. **Right lower limb and right foot**
+5. **Right lower limb**
-  - [x] add a right lower limb and a right foot and connect them to the robot bus.
+  - [x] add a right lower limb and connect it to the robot bus.
+They also have the On/Off status, and a max charge.
   - [x] update the the two dashboard reports accordingly.
+  - [ ] take notes of the classes that had to change to add this part.
+Is it different from exercise 1?
+  - [ ] does the collection of robot parts help?
 6. **Neck and head**
-  - [x] add a neck and a head and connect them to the robot bus.
+  - [x] add a neck and a head with On/Off status and max charge, and connect them to the robot bus.
   - [x] update the two dashboard reports accordingly.
+  - [ ] take notes of the classes that had to change to add this part.
+Is it still different from exercise 1?
 7. **Hip**
   - [x] add a hip and connect it to the robot bus.
-Hip has itself an On/Off status, a max charge and accepts commands as well.
+Hip itself has On/Off status and max charge.
-  - [x] connect the arm, the thigh, the lower limb and the foot to hip.
-Add indentation to the On/Off status report to visually represent the tree structure.
+  - [x] connect the thigh, the lower limb and the foot to the hip.
+Update On/Off status report and add indentation to visually represent the tree structure.
+  - [ ] take notes of the classes that had to change.
+Is it different from exercise 1?
+In which way?
+  - [ ] have you noticed any appearance of method call chains (aka train wreck) at all?
 8. **Shoulders**
   - [x] add a shoulders part and connect it to the robot bus.
-Shoulders part as hip has On/Off status and so on.
+Shoulders part has On/Off status and max charge.
   - [x] connect the neck and the head to shoulders part.
-Use again indentation in the On/Off status report.
+Use again indentation in the updated On/Off status report.
+  - [ ] take again notes of the classes that had to change.
+Which differences do you notice from exercise 1?
+  - [ ] any appearance of method call chains (aka train wreck) ?
 9. **Trunk**
   - [x] rename robot bus to trunk.
 10. **Right leg parts**
   - [x] connect right lower limb to the right thigh and the right foot to the right lower limb.
 Ensure report indentation reflects the new structure.
-Ensure commands are transmitted correctly between connected parts.
+  - [ ] notes again whic classes that had to change compared to exercise 1.
+  - [ ] any method call chains?
 11. **Head parts**
   - [x] connect head to the neck.
-As before update report indentation and ensure correct commands transmission.
+As before update report indentation.
+  - [ ] same classes had to change?
+  - [ ] still no call chains?
 12. **Head parts On/Off status format change**
   - [x] if you are using boolean as current representation, change it for the neck and the head to enum, constants or flags.
-Or the other way round. **Implement this change without modifying the dashboard and its functions.**
+Or the other way round.
+  - [ ] what classes that had to change compared to exercise 1?

 ## Post exercises reflections